Minnesota rivers are almost as famous as our Minnesota lakes.

 There are 10,000 acknowledged lakes in Minnesota and over 8,000 "public and fishable" rivers.

 Paddle Minnesota rivers on a river rafting trip.
-Enjoy a drive along the Great River Road.
+Enjoy a drive along the Great River Road that follows the Mississippi River from Itasca state park to the Iowa border.
 Learn about our Wild and Scenic Rivers and where to do some extreme kayaking.

 The Great River Road in Minnesota follows the Mississippi from its birth place at Lake Itasca in Itasca State Park all the way to the Iowa border.

 Map of Mississippi River as it flows from its birthplace to the ocean.

 The Saint Croix River Valley is just a short drive from the Twin Cities.
 It has been designated as a "National Wild and Scenic River" by the government.
 This wild river area and the scenic small towns, and four state parks, nearby are perfect destinations for enjoying some of the best of Minnesota.

 Visit the lovely river town of Stillwater.